kodendaal/kodendaal.github.io/_posts/2021-07-10-thesis_energy_eval.md

 Ultimately, this project demonstrated the potential of GBM to provide more reliable early-stage energy consumption predictions, helping the yachting industry move towards more sustainable designs.
 The methodology not only improved prediction accuracy but also offered insights into the dynamic interactions affecting energy consumption, paving the way for future advancements in sustainable yacht design.

-# Links to open-open access publications
+# Links to open-access publications

 This work was awarded the Maritime Designer of the Year Award 2022 in the Netherlands, recognizing its significant contribution to the field.